CSGuides/grad-job-guide/_jobs/general.md

-- **US Research Academia**: This includes "top-ten" schools like MIT, CMU, Berkeley, Stanford, and Cornell as well schools with lower rankings like UC Irvine, Purdue, Rutgers, and Virginia. *Professors often consider this the default type of application*---even if it may not be where most applicants end up.
+- **US Research Academia**: This includes "top-ten" schools like MIT, CMU, Berkeley, Stanford, and Cornell; other R1 schools like UC Irvine, Purdue, Rutgers, and Virginia; and schools outside R1, where research is still a component of a tenure track position, but usually modulated by a higher teaching expectation. *Professors often consider this (especially for R1 positions) the default type of application*---even if it may not be where most applicants end up.
   You may benefit from talking to your advisors and mentors about other options.

 - **Industrial Research Labs**: This category includes